Reusing Overtrained Language Models Saturates Scaling: More on Architecture and Experimental Design

 Instead of reporting the actual runtimes on our cluster, which varied in our experiments due to many factors affecting the cluster (number of available nodes, congestion, etc.), we give a theoretical estimate of total GPU hours used for obtaining the joint scaling law, which involves running the largest tested model with most training tokens in this paper.

 The estimate is as follows.
-We calculate the FLOPs for training the largest first and second-stage models with maximum iterations using the $6ND$ approximation, ignoring the additional FLOPs required to continued pretrain models with shorter iterations (as we can reuse the intermediate checkpoints).
-We further assume that the per-second TFLOPs of the GPU is 400.
+We calculate the FLOPs for training the largest first and second-stage models with maximum iterations using the $6ND$ approximation, ignoring the additional FLOPs required to continued pretrain models with shorter iterations (as we can reuse the intermediate checkpoints). \footnote{We have more than 450 runs; estimated from 25 data points for each of the 8 methods considered in Table \ref{tab:func_flipped}, and 125 data points for the two joint scaling law experiments (CPT and model growth).} We further assume that the per-second TFLOPs of the GPU is 400.
 We obtain around $10^{9}$ TFLOPs.
 Taking into account of additional experimentation and ablation runs, we estimate that around 3000 GPU hours were used for the entire project.
-Assuming a cost of 2 USD per GPU hour, the total cost is around 6000 USD.
+Assuming a cost of 2 USD per GPU hour, the total cost is around 10,000 USD.

+{ \textbf{Scaling law methodology and cost justification.} We note that our study contains over 450 total runs, as accurately mapping the relationship between multiple scaling variables (model size $N$, first-stage tokens $D_{1}$, and second-stage tokens $D_{2}$) necessitates a multitude of controlled experiments on models of various sizes.
+This methodology contrasts with single, large-scale training runs (e.g., training one 7B model from scratch), which would provide fewer data points for fitting complex scaling laws.
+This rigorous approach, balanced with the need for a reasonable overall budget, dictates our focus on models up to 1B parameters for extensive experimentation. }